snachodog/choteau_chamber/bylaws.md

 #### **SECTION 1.**

 The Board of Directors will consist of seven (7) voting members and one non-voting member.
-The non-voting member shall be the secretary/treasurer who will serve an unlimited term, dependent upon the secretary-treasurer remaining employed in good standing by the Chamber of Commerce, Inc.
+The non-voting member shall be the secretary/treasurer who will serve an unlimited term, contingent upon the secretary/treasurer remaining employed in good standing by the Chamber of Commerce, Inc.

 #### **SECTION 2.**

-Board members shall serve three-year, staggered terms, except the term of the board member elected President shall be one to two years in office and one to two years as past-president, regardless of how many years were in the President’s term as a Director prior to his or her election to the President’s office.
-The initial Board of Directors’ terms will be staggered as follows: three Directors will serve three-year terms; two Directors will serve two-year terms; and two Directors will serve one-year terms.
-Thereafter, all Directors will be elected to three-year terms.
-The new Directors will take office at the first board meeting in January following the election in December.
-Directors’ terms shall run from Jan.
-1 to Dec.
-31 on a calendar year cycle. _(So, for example, Joe Smith, elected to a three-year term at the December 2016 annual meeting will serve from Jan.
-1, 2017, to Dec.
-31, 2019.)_
+Board members shall serve three-year, staggered terms.
+New Directors shall take office January 1st.
+Board terms end on December 31st of the Director's 3rd year in office.

 #### **SECTION 3.**